 2. is Museum Island Berlin suitable for children and families?

 Absolutely.
-All the buildings on Museum Island offer family-friendly guided tours, hands-on activities and child-friendly exhibition areas.
+All the buildings on Museum Island offer family-friendly guided tours, family multimedia guides, hands-on activities and child-friendly exhibition areas.
 The Neues Museum with Nefertiti and the Altes Museum with its tangible stories from antiquity are particularly popular with children.
 All buildings are also barrier-free and wheelchair accessible.

 3. are there special events or special exhibitions on Museum Island Berlin?

 Yes, the program changes regularly.
 In addition to the permanent collections, there are always exciting special exhibitions, for example current collaborations with museums from Turkey on finds from Göbeklitepe.
-There are also events such as the Long Night of Museums with extended opening hours, performances and special guided tours.
+There are also events such as the Long Night of Museums with extended opening hours, performances and special tours or the Museum Island Festival as part of World Heritage Day in June.

 The Museum Island is at its quietest on weekdays between 10:00 and 14:00.
 Weekends and the summer months of July and August are usually the busiest.